Blending those eyeshadows can be a real challenge. It gets even worse when my lids are dry and flaky. Then, it’s just impossible to get a decent look.

-So, what are the most common causes of flaky eyelids and how can you fix them?
+What are the most common causes of flaky eyelids and how can you fix them?
+Let’s find out:

 Harsh skincare products can irritate the eyelids and make them flake.
 Fragrance and alcohol are usually the main culprits.
 But even ingredients that are perfectly safe for the rest of the face can irritate the lids.
 The skin there is way more delicate.